 You know those days.
-The days when you sit down at 9 AM, blink, and before you know it is 4 PM.
-And you have not gotten anywhere near accomplishing what you wanted to get done.
+The days when you sit down at 9 AM, blink, and before you know it's 4 PM.
+And you haven't gotten anywhere near accomplishing what you wanted to get done.
 And then there are those other days.
 The days when everything just feels right.
 You get a lot done, you get it done quickly, and you still have time left over at the end of it all.

 The difference between those two days?
-That is productivity.
-And understanding productivity in the workplace is one of the most important things you can learn for your career.
+That's productivity.
+And understanding productivity in the workplace is the most important thing you ever learn for your career.

 So, What Is Productivity, Really?

-The importance of productivity comes down to one simple idea: workplaces that understand productivity do not just get more done, they create results that last.
+The importance of productivity comes down to one simple idea: workplaces that understand productivity don't just get more done - they create results that last.

 Productivity Examples That Actually Make Sense